dotnet/docs/docs/core/compatibility/core-libraries/6.0/static-abstract-interface-methods.md

 ## Old behavior

-Static interface members could not be marked as `abstract`.
-Marking them `abstract` resulted in [Compiler error CS0112](../../../../csharp/misc/cs0112.md) and would generate illegal IL.
+If a static interface was marked as `abstract`:

+- The C# compiler generated [error CS0112](../../../../csharp/misc/cs0112.md).
+- Tools and other compilers generated illegal IL metadata.

 ## New behavior

+Starting in .NET 6, static interface members can be marked as `abstract` and will compile successfully.
+In addition, the IL metadata patterns that are generated are now considered legal due to changes in the ECMA 335 spec.

-Static interface members can be marked as `abstract`.
-The implementation of these members is provided by types that implement the interface.
+The implementation of `static abstract` interface members is provided by types that implement the interface.

+> [!NOTE]
+> For .NET 6, you must [enable preview features](../../../project-sdk/msbuild-props.md#enablepreviewfeatures) in your project to be able to mark an interface member as `static abstract`.

 Since this is a newly legal IL pattern, existing tooling may incorrectly process the associated metadata and have unexpected behavior.
 It's likely that tooling will encounter the new metadata pattern, because interfaces with `static abstract` members now appear on the primitive types, for example, <xref:System.Int32?displayProperty=fullName>.

-> [!NOTE]
-> For .NET 6, you must [enable preview features](../../../project-sdk/msbuild-props.md#enablepreviewfeatures) in your project to be able to mark an interface member as `static abstract`.

 ## Version introduced